 Evolutionary biologists, biological anthropologists, interpersonal neurobiologists, social scientists, psychologists, visual artists and many others have tried to answer these questions.
 What is romantic attraction?

 Numerous theories have evolved, each revealing different perspectives on this fundamental mystery.
-Here I’ll be discussing ideas inherent in one perspective which argues that the unconscious mind (that which occurs below our conscious awareness) is highly influential in our choices, partly due to an idealised internal blueprint of love we each have and partly due to the fact that searching for satisfaction outside of ourselves is a given in unconscious human existence.
+I’ll discuss ideas inherent in one perspective.
+I’ll argue that the unconscious mind (which occurs below your conscious awareness) is highly influential in your choices.
+This is partly due to an idealised internal blueprint of love we each have and partly due to the fact that searching for satisfaction outside of yourself is a given in unconscious human existence.

-We meet thousands of people in the course of our life.
+You meet thousands of people in the course of your life.

-We are unaware of most of the functions and processes of our unconscious mind.
+You are unaware of most of the functions and processes of your unconscious mind.

 This all relates to romantic attraction

 Your unconscious mind stores memories of repeated childhood interactions with your carers in great emotional detail.
 Until the end of the first few months of life you had no awareness of yourself as separate from your carers and the rest of the world.
 You were immersed in blissful union.
 If you received “good enough” caring and attunement, your unconscious mind was deeply imprinted with the felt sense of oneness and unconditional acceptance that you were born with.
 The developing brain has no capacity to see itself as a separate being.

 But, even if you were very lucky and had safe and nurturing carers, no human carer can be available 24/7 for the complex and very dependent needs all infants have after the first few months of life.
 Herein begins the tale of frustrated needs and expectations.